Helsinki RC: Teams, club logo and colors

+HRC comprises three different teams: two men's teams, one in the Championship and one in the Division 2, and one women's team, playing in the Championship.

 Since 2021, HRC has also launched a youth programme and started the U17 beginners' team, to develop future rugby players and help contributing to the growth of the rugby movement in Finland.

 The club logo shows the nationalities involved in the formation of the club: Finnish, English, French, South African and Australian.
 The club colors, blue and white, are taken from the finnish flag.

-Early history (1999-2019)
+Early history (1999–2019)

 The inspiration to form Helsinki Rugby Club came during some rugby discussions in Molly Malone’s Irish Bar in Helsinki between some rugby friends in 1999.
 In its first season HRC played one game, narrowly lost to a representative team from Sweden.

 In 2000, the club was granted its first official home ground in Myllypuro by the Helsinki City Council.
-The club also claimed its first victory against a team representing British Navy ship HMS Sheffield, took part in the Stockholm 10's Tournament for the first time and organized the first edition of the Baltic Plate 10-a-side Tournament.
+HRC claimed its first victory against a team representing British Navy ship HMS Sheffield, took part in the Stockholm 10's Tournament for the first time and organized the first edition of the Baltic Plate 10-a-side Tournament.

-Finnish National Championship was launched in 2002 and HRC claimed the title, which was followed by another championship win in 2003.
-Some HRC players were selected to play in Norway vs. Finland international match in 2002.
+The Finnish National Championship was launched in 2002 and HRC claimed the title, followed by another championship win in 2003.

-In 2004, the club had its first tour abroad, in Riga, Latvia.
+The club's first ever tour abroad was in Riga in 2004.
 In the same year, Finland played its first home international game, which was hosted and organized by HRC.

-In 2006, HRC women's team participated to the inaugural Women’s Finnish Championship.
+HRC participated to the inaugural Women’s Finnish Championship, launched in 2006.

 In 2008, Baltic Plate Tournament was transformed into Midnight Rugby Tournament and took its position as an annual mid-June rugby party in Helsinki, until its last edition in 2019.

-In 2009, the club celebrated its 10 year anniversary in the British Embassy.
+In 2009, the club celebrated its 10-year anniversary in the British Embassy.